Newsfeeds

 Overarching Reflection

 Fall 2024 Reflection: In preparing the first section of the newsfeed, my content was reviewed by a peer and the instructors.
-This process was interesting because one piece of feedback I received said that the work could utilize more expansion and the other piece said that the work could benefit from condensing the information.
-This created conflict in me as I looked to revise my work before publishing it to this site because I appreciate and respect both perspectives.
+This process was interesting because one piece of feedback said the work could use more expansion, and the other said it could benefit from condensing the information.
+This created a conflict for me as I looked to revise my work before publishing it on this site, because I appreciate and respect both perspectives.
 In the end, I made minor adjustments to the content to add clarity, but I didn't add or condense the information.
-In looking at the guidelines for the newsfeed portion of the website, I felt that my piece, while a bit long, met the criteria necessary.
-Because it is such an important issue currently in the field, I felt that it was important to describe it using examples.
-By providing statistics about state requirements and information relating to the capabilities of interpreters at each EIPA score level, the issue is better understood by other members of the education team.
-The issue could have been written with fewer examples and less explanation if the intended audience were just interpreters.
-However, since we needed to relate the issue to other members of the education team, further explanation seems valuable and justified.
+In reviewing the guidelines for the newsfeed portion of the website, I felt that my piece, while a bit long, met the criteria.
+Because it is such an important issue in the field right now, I thought it was essential to describe it with examples.
+By providing statistics on state requirements and the capabilities of interpreters at each EIPA score level, the issue is better understood by other members of the education team.
+The problem could have been written with fewer examples and less explanation if the intended audience were just interpreters.
+However, since we needed to involve other members of the education team, further explanation seems valuable and justified.

-Spring 2025 Reflection: It is interesting to look back at my reflection from the fall semester because I had the same challenges in creating the two artifacts that were added this semester.
-Being concise in my work, both in written and spoken English, has always been difficult for me.
-In writing the second newsfeed about the potential dismantling of the Department of Education, I was particularly worried about leaving my bias out of my writing.
-This is a topic that I feel very strongly about, and I felt like I really had to almost overexplain the examples that I used.
+Spring 2025 Reflection: It is interesting to look back at my fall semester reflection because I faced the same challenges when creating the two artifacts added this semester.
+Being concise in my work, both in writing and in speaking, has always been difficult for me.
+In writing the second newsfeed about the potential dismantling of the Department of Education, I was particularly concerned about avoiding bias.
+This is a topic I feel very strongly about, and I thought I really had to overexplain the examples I used.
 In posting the newsfeed on this page, I tried to cut it down in length, but I struggled because it all felt important.
-Eventually, I decided to post it even though it was longer than the rubric called for.
+Eventually, I decided to post it, even though it was longer than the rubric allowed.
 Because it is such an important topic, I wanted to provide a piece that felt complete.
-Overall, this topic allowed me to face some of my fears around the proposed changes by the current administration by looking for the facts.
-It reminded me of the importance of looking at the facts, forming opinions for myself, and approaching my life as an informed practitioner and citizen.
+Overall, this topic helped me face some of my fears about the proposed changes by the current administration by seeking the facts.
+It reminded me of the importance of looking at the facts, forming my own opinions, and approaching my life as an informed practitioner and citizen.
 In writing this newsfeed, I found myself feeling really passionate about policy and how future changes could impact the Deaf community and the interpreting profession.
-I'm not sure how this will manifest in the future, but in the meantime, I will look for opportunities to be a strong ally to the Deaf community, especially when it comes to policy and legislation.
+I'm not sure how this will manifest in the future.
+In the meantime, I will look for opportunities to be a strong ally to the Deaf community, especially in policy and legislation.

-In creating the spoken English newsfeed, I had a little bit of an easier time keeping my information condensed.
-My main difficulty with creating the spoken English newsfeed was trying to make sure that everything I was saying made sense.
+In creating the spoken English newsfeed, I found it a bit easier to keep my information concise.
+My main difficulty in creating the spoken English newsfeed was ensuring that everything I said made sense.
 When I do things like present or speak in front of people, I've never been one to write out a full script.
-I usually make a few notes for myself, but then I give my presentation, and based on the audience's reaction, I adjust to make sure that it is understood.
-I look for nods or looks of confusion to let me know how the information is landing.
-When I was filming the newsfeed, there was no one to interact with to see if what I was saying made sense.
+I usually make a few notes for myself, then give my presentation and adjust based on the audience's reaction to ensure it is understood.
+I look for nods or looks of confusion to gauge how the information is landing.
+While filming the newsfeed, there was no one to interact with to see if what I was saying made sense.
 In the end, I just had to do my best to communicate clearly and accept that if it made sense to me but not others, I would get that feedback after turning the assignment in.
-Overall, it seemed to go over well, but it reminded me that sometimes in interpreting, I won't have visual cues from consumers to see if they understand me.
-In the classroom, I may be interpreting while the student is choosing to look away or do something else, or they might not be someone who gives a lot of visual feedback.
-This means that I will need to work on putting my trust in myself to present information as clearly as possible and know that if I am not being clear, I have the skills and tools to work with others to adjust or clarify the way I am presenting information.
-I think that the underlying feeling when I experienced making this spoken English newsfeed was rooted in my perfectionism.
-I wanted to say everything as perfectly as possible the first time so people wouldn't see me make mistakes or I wouldn't embarrass myself.
+Overall, it seemed to go over well, but it reminded me that, when interpreting, I won't have visual cues from consumers to see if they understand me.
+In the classroom, I may be interpreting while the student is looking away or doing something else, or they might not be someone who gives much visual feedback.
+This means that I will need to work on trusting myself to present information as clearly as possible and to know that, if I am not being clear, I have the skills and tools to work with others to adjust or clarify how I present it.
+I think the underlying feeling behind this spoken English newsfeed was rooted in my perfectionism.
+I wanted to say everything as perfectly as possible the first time, so people wouldn't see me make mistakes or I wouldn't embarrass myself.
 Miscommunications happen and are part of being human, so I will have to work on being alright with making mistakes and repairing them as I need to.

 OpenAI.
 (2025).
 Images generated by ChatGPT [AI-generated image].
 Not publicly available.